auto-code-etri/autocode/README.md

 This repository contains tools and frameworks for code generation and evaluation using language models.
 The project leverages LangGraph and various language model APIs to provide a robust environment for code generation tasks.

-## Features

-- Code generation capabilities using language models
-- Evaluation framework for generated code
-- Integration with multiple language model APIs
-- Configurable generation and evaluation pipelines
-- Support for various programming languages and frameworks

 ## Prerequisites

 - Python 3.10 or higher